jupyterhub/the-littlest-jupyterhub/docs/install/amazon.rst

 #.
 An Amazon Web Services account.

-   The `AWS free tier <https://aws.amazon.com/free/>`_ is fully capable of running a minimal littlest Jupyterhub for testing purposes.

    If asked to choose a default region, choose the one closest to the majority of your users.